jswoboda/ISR_Toolbox/README.rst

 ISR_Toolbox
 ===========

-This is a set of MATLAB	tools to analyze ISR data from Madrigal and other sources.
+This is a set of MATLAB / Octave 4.0 tools to analyze ISR data from Madrigal and other sources.

 Install
 =======